anilcancakir/SE222/README.md

-# SE222
+# SE 222 - Database Systems
-SE 222 - Database Systems
+This is a my personal lesson repository for SE 222 in Yaşar University.